xeare/resume/resume.md

 ####### **2018** {#right}
 ##### **Selenium Page Obect Model (POM)** Showcase
 ####### [github.com/xeare/A-page-object-model-in-practice](https://github.com/xeare/A-page-object-model-in-practice)
-* Built with Python3, its purpose is to show what a well implemented Page Object Model looks like in practice and as a reference for all.
+* A demonstrative Page Object Model built in Python3.
 * Tests an [*E-Commerce Mock Website*](http://automationpractice.com/index.php) with Selenium Webdriver on a Chrome Browser.

 ####### **2019** {#right}
 #####  A Personal Journaling Website (Individual Project)
 ####### [ajournal.herokuapp.com](https://ajournal.herokuapp.com)
-* An attempt at privacy in a world where people don't own their data.
-This carves out a small space on the internet for personal thoughts and adventures.
+* A Web application serving as a safe space for personal thoughts and adventures, built with a focus on privacy.
-* Developed with Python's very own Django and backed by PostgreSQL.
+* Created with Django backend framework and PostgreSQL as a database.
 * Deployed on Heroku and CI implemented in TravisCI.

 ####### **2019** {#right}
 ##### My Recipes
 ####### [github.com/xeare/myrecipesbook](https://github.com/xeare/myrecipesbook)
 ####### (*In Progress*)
-* Yet another Django app to solve the problem of cluttered recipe sites.
+* A Django web application built to solve the problem of cluttered recipe sites.
-* Driven by minimalism in mind, it will be a simple and clean CRUD app for all my cooking antics.
+* Designed with minimalism in mind; a simple and clean simple CRUD app for all cooking antics.

 EDUCATION